Bay City, Michigan: History

 In 1873, Charles C. Fitzhugh, Jr., a Bay City pioneer, and his wife, Jane, purchased land and built a home on property bounded by Washington, Saginaw, Ninth and Tenth Streets, which later became the location for City Hall.
 Fitzhugh dealt on a large scale in wild lands and farms, being an agent for over 25,000 acre of land in Bay County.
 During this time, Washington Avenue was primarily developed with residential homes.
 Businesses were concentrated along Water Street near the Saginaw River.
 As time went on, businesses started to expand along Washington Avenue.
 In 1891, the Fitzhughs sold the land to the City of Bay City for $8,500 "to be used for the erection of a City Hall and offices and for no other purposes whatever."

 Until 1905, the City of Bay City was limited to the east bank of the Saginaw River. when West Bay City was annexed.

-During the latter half of the 19th century, Bay City was the home of several now-closed industries including many sawmills and shipbuilders.
+During the latter half of the 19th century, Bay City was the home of several now-closed industries including many sawmills and shipyards.
 The Defoe Shipbuilding Company, which ceased operations December 31, 1975, built destroyer escorts, guided missile destroyers, and patrol craft for the United States Navy and the Royal Australian Navy.
 To maintain this strong Naval heritage, the Saginaw Valley Naval Ship Museum worked through the Naval Sea Systems Command to bring the USS Edson (DD-946) to Bay City as a museum ship.
 It was finally delivered to its temporary home in Essexville, Michigan, on August 7, 2012.
 Another important part of the city's industrial history is Industrial Brownhoist, which was well known for its construction of large industrial cranes.

-There was a majority German section of Bay City called Salzburg.
-However, most people in Bay City were not German and the German-descended minority became the focus of extreme nativism and xenophobia.
-Pastors introduced English-language sermons for the first time in that part of town in response; however, it did not catch on and sermons in Salzburg remained mostly German.
-The Salzburghers demanded that the rest of Bay City recognize them as Americans first and German-American second; nevertheless, hostility towards them continued.
+At the outbreak of the First World War, Bay City contained a largely German neighborhood called Salzburg.
+The German-descended minority became the focus of extreme nativism and xenophobia.
+Pastors introduced English-language sermons for the first time in Salzburg but it did not catch on and sermons in Salzburg remained mostly German.
+The Salzburghers demanded that the rest of Bay City recognize them as Americans first and German-American second but hostility towards them continued.